OrigamiGamer/OriBox/README.md

 - A box can do most things by making plugins.

 # intro about WT-Plugin
-- You can make it by PDK.(at "Plugin Development Kits(PDK)" folder)
+You can make it by PDK.
+The place is in "Plugin Development Kits(PDK)" folder